kbroman/ProgrammingNotes/pop_os.md

     The start-up applications options seem only to select specific applications, and not to run any general bit of code at the shell.
     🙁

+- moneydance problems

+  - have problems when adding items, as any drop-down menu (and particularly the categories one) goes a bit crazy so you can't select anything and you're stuck until you can jump to a different field

+  - also, occasionally having moneydance start up but then disappear. like it's running but without a window.
+I thought i'd figured out a solution to this but cancelling before entering password and then selecting database and then entering password, but lately that's not working either

+  - finally, removing `~/.moneydance/config.dict` seemed to work. needed to re-enter my license, though